alex-dulac/py-scrobbler/README.md

 - Python 3.10+
 - Apple Music application installed on your macOS (if you want to scrobble from Apple Music)
-- Spotify account (if you want to scrobble from Spotify)
+- Spotify account (if you want to scrobble from Spotify.
+API credential docs: https://developer.spotify.com/documentation/web-api)
-- Last.fm account
+- Last.fm account and API credentials (https://www.last.fm/api/account/create)
+- postreSQL database (optional but recommended)

 ### Installation